capnproto/capnproto-rust/blog/_posts/2020-01-11-unaligned-memory-access.md

 you must first call the unsafe function [`bytes_to_words()`](https://github.com/capnproto/capnproto-rust/blob/d1988731887b2bbb0ccb35c68b9292d98f317a48/capnp/src/lib.rs#L82-L88) in order to get a `&[Word]`.
-It is only safe to call this function if you know that your data is 8-byte aligned or if you know that your code will only run on processors that permit unaligned memory access.
+It is only safe to call this function if you know that your data is 8-byte aligned <strike>or if you know that your code will only run on processors that permit unaligned memory access</strike> (EDIT: ralfj [informs me](https://www.reddit.com/r/rust/comments/en9fmn/should_capnprotorust_force_users_to_worry_about/fedhjtk/) that misaligned loads are never okay.)
-The former condition can be difficult to meet, especially if your memory comes from an external library like sqlite or zmq where no alignment guarantees are given, and the latter condition feels like an unfair burden, both in terms of demanding that you understand a rather subtle concept, and in terms of limiting where your software can run.
+The former condition can be difficult to meet, especially if your memory comes from an external library like sqlite or zmq where no alignment guarantees are given<strike>, and the latter condition feels like an unfair burden, both in terms of demanding that you understand a rather subtle concept, and in terms of limiting where your software can run</strike>.
 So it's easy to  understand why someone might shy away from calling `bytes_to_words()` and, in turn, `read_message_from_words()`.